As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 How to Incorporate Marathon Pace into Your Training Runs

-The best way to incorporate marathon pace training into your program is to include it in your long runs.
+The best way to incorporate marathon-pace training into your program is to build it into your long runs.

 Most of your long runs during the first cycles of your marathon training will be at your easy, conversation pace.